If you work with dates in SAS, you often need today’s date.

 Create a Macro Variable with Today’s Date

-Finally, you can also get the current date in a macro variable.
+You can also get the current date in a user-defined macro variable.
 For this, you need to write the TODAY() function within the %SYSFUNC function.

 %let my_date_no_format = %sysfunc(today()); %put &=my_date_no_format.;